EricHarrison72/gitGoblins/Exploration Progress (for Rohit)/git_tips.md

 ### Branching
 - `git checkout -b <branch-name>` - Create and switch to a new branch
 - `git switch <branch-name>` - Switch to branch "branch-name"
+- `git push -u origin <branch-name>` - Push a newly created local branch to the remote repository
 - `git push -d origin <branch-name>` - Delete branch remotely (make sure you're not on that branch)
 - `git -d <branch-name>` - Delete branch locally